Kodziak/kodziak/README.md

 ## 👋 Hi there, I'm Kodziak, but you can call me [Przemek](https://www.linkedin.com/in/ppaczoski/)!

-I'm a QA Team Leader and Test Automation Engineer who can undertake complex problems and produce final solutions.
+I'm a Head of QA who can undertake complex problems and produce final solutions.
 I'm fascinated about making better work processes using agile methodologies and iterate over written code solutions to gain better results.

 ---